bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 }

 ```
-Field 	| Json type	| Content in example
+Field 	| Json type	| Description of content in example
 ------|------|------|
-Query	| string	| User Input: "Book me a flight to Boston on May 4"
+Query	| string	| Query/utterance: "Book me a flight to Boston on May 4"
-Intents	| string	| "BookFlight", "None", "GetWeather"
+Intents	| object	| All intents listed (each with their highest score): "BookFlight", "None", "GetWeather"
 Score	| number	| Confidence score, between 0 and 1.
-Only the highest score is listed.
-Weather score different.
+Only the highest score is listed for each intent.
-Entities	 | string	| "boston"; Type: Location::ToLocation. "may 4"; Type: builtin.datetime.date
+Entities	 | object	| "boston", Type: Location::ToLocation (parent::child). "may 4", Type: builtin.datetime.date
 Score |	number	|  Confidence score, between 0 and 1.
-Only the highest score is listed.
+Only the highest score is listed for each entity.
 "date"	| string	| "XXXX-05-04"

 ###Summary